plone/training/javascript/requirejs-modules.rst

     })

-You can use your defined module as a dependency in another ``define`` module definition - if you just want to run some non-reusable code - as a dependency in a ``require`` call.
+You can use your defined module as a dependency in another ``define`` module definition - if you want to run some non-reusable code - as a dependency in a ``require`` call.

 While you have to return a module export in ``define``, you don't need that for ``require``.
-So, ``require`` corresponds to the first form of the module pattern explained above.
+``require`` corresponds to the first form of the module pattern explained above.

 When using in the browser (and not in NodeJS, for example), we have to include an entry point as script tag in our HTML markup: